 - Sift the flour into a large mixing bowl and add the cubed butter.
 Rub the butter and flour together to create rough breadcrumbs then stir in the sugar.

 - Throw in the chopped fruit and toss to coat in the buttery flour.
 Make a well in the centre and slowly pour in the milk, mixing as you go to form a dough.
 It won’t require all the milk as the fruit omit a lot of extra moisture so take it slowly.
 Once you have a soft dough that you can gather together tip it out onto a floured surface.

-- Sprinkle with some flaked almonds and slide into the oven.
+- Brush the tops with the leftover milk and sprinkle with some flaked almonds.
+Slide the tray into the oven.
 Bake for 15-20 minutes until the scones are golden and well risen.
-Leave to cool on a wire rack.
+Leave to cool on a wire rack before devouring.